In-Home Care Permits

 In-home care permits allows your care provider to park in your Permit required neighborhood for more than the limited two-hours allowed.
 RPP zones are marked by signs that indicate the neighborhood parking permit areas are restricted to two-hour parking only, unless a residential parking permit is displayed on the vehicle.
 In-home care permits are dashboard permits and when displayed, allows your medical care provider to park more than two hours.

 How do I obtain an In-Home Care Permit?

-You will need to obtain a Physicians’ statement indicating that you require in home care medical services.
-This statement is required only at the time you first purchase your permits, and is not required when renewed.
+You will need to have your physician fill out the Medical Affidavit form indicating that you require in home care medical services.
+This statement is required to be submitted every year.

 In addition, you must demonstrate that no off street parking exists, or is available at your residence, to accommodate parking for your care provider.
 If you have off street parking such as a driveway, garage, or a parking space, you would not be eligible for an In-Home Care Permit.
 A diagram, or picture, and a statement from you stating no off street parking is available usually are submitted as proof that no off street parking is available.